marv50/Scientific-Computing-Set-3/README.md

 # Scientific-Computing-Set-3

+## Direct methods for solving steady state problems

+### Files
+- `src/DirectSteadyState.py`: Contain the implementation of the direct solver.

+### Description

+Solves the steady state heat equation for a circular domain with a source at a given point.
+The source is a point source, i.e. the source is a delta function at the given point.
+If the file is ran a solution will be plotted.

 ## Leapfrog Integration for a Simple and Driven Harmonic Oscillator

 This repository contains a Python script that implements the Leapfrog integration method to simulate the motion of a harmonic oscillator using Hooke's Law.
 The script also includes a comparison with the RK45 integrator to analyze energy conservation properties.
 Additionally, a driven oscillator variant is implemented to study resonance effects.